 World Cinema Fund Berlinale (WCF ACP)

 The results of a first call for projects within the ‘World Cinema Fund ACP’ scheme, closed in February 2020, is currently being considered for assessment.
-A new call is expected before the summer.
+A new call supporting coproduction projects in ACP countries will close on the 6th July 2020.
 Eligible projects must address the cultural identity of the ACP regions and contribute to the development of the local film industry.
 The ‘WCF ACP’ complements other budgets for audiovisual co-production.
 Funding for these projects can be doubled or tripled.
 The films supported by WCF ACP can be supported up to 200 000 euros.